Need another category? Click here or call us at (866) 345-6784.

 These things will likely have happened when you purchased the home.
 If that’s the case, the documents you already have should suffice unless the case goes to court.

 As part of a boundary dispute, fencing and who holds responsibility is often a point of contention.
-Montana legislation is clear that neighbors have an equal obligation for building or repairing a fence.
+Montana legislation is clear that neighbors have an equal obligation to build or repairing a fence.
 The same principle applies to any monuments or other boundaries between the properties.
 As for how these issues can play into your litigation, an attorney can help put this aspect of the law into perspective.

 Try to Find a Solution with Your Neighbor